 Thank you for taking time to visit!
 This is basically a journal of thoughts and a collection of resources.
-Websites are kind of quaint in the day of social media, but I’m kind of quaint too.
+In the day of social media and YouTube, blogs are kind of quaint.
+But I suppose I’m kind of quaint too.
 The blog is a running thread of my thoughts on various subjects, mostly around technology and software.
 There is also a resources section where I put things after a thought has matured a bit, and it is worth sharing more formally.

 Some years ago, my manager asked me if I ever get tired chasing the bright lights.
 I had no idea what he was talking about.
 I did my work… and sure, I stayed up to date with the latest trends in technology… but he knew that was to help the company, right?!
 Back then, it had not occured to me that those were precious cycles that needed to be used on higher priority work.